GoogleCloudPlatform/smart-sdlc/README.md

 Each component of the solution has a deployment/installation guide on its subdirectory.

 **IMPORTANT:**
-* There are resoources that are shared between multiple components, like Secret Manager entries.
+* There are resources that are shared between multiple components, like Secret Manager entries.
-* Pay attention not to recreate those components and break the solution.
+* Pay attention not to recreate those shared components and break the solution.

+## Documentation

+Each component of the solution has a README.md file with details about it.
+There is also a TLDR.md file on each component for those that are in a hurry.

 ## Wiki Integration